Uma Kumaran

-Uma Kumaran (உமா குமரன்) is a British politician and Member of Parliament (MP).
-A member of the Labour Party, she has represented Stratford and Bow since July 2024.
+Uma Kumaran (உமா குமரன்) is a British politician who currently serves as Parliamentary Under-Secretary of State for Overseas Territories and Caribbean.
+A member of the Labour Party, she has been Member of Parliament (MP) for Stratford and Bow since 2024.

 Early life

 Kumaran was born in East London to Sri Lankan Tamil refugees.
 Her parents, who had fled the Sri Lankan Civil War, were assisted by Labour Party MP Jeremy Corbyn in their immigration case.
-The family later moved to Harrow where Kumaran was educated at Newton Farm Nursery, Infant and Junior School, Bentley Wood High School and St Dominic's Sixth Form College.
+The family later moved to Harrow, where Kumaran was educated at Newton Farm Nursery, Infant and Junior School, Bentley Wood High School and St Dominic's Sixth Form College.
 She has a Bachelor of Arts degree in politics and a Master of Science degree in public policy from Queen Mary University of London.